2019 World Juniors: Late-Blooming Leason Carving Out Role for Canada

 With Leason leading that charge, he gradually gained the attention of Team Canada head coach Tim Hunter and head scout Brad McEwen, who both have roots in the WHL with Hunter guiding the division rival Moose Jaw Warriors in his full-time job.

-“Every time we play there (in Moose Jaw), you always got to give him a bit extra just to show him what you can do,” Leason said of trying to play his way into the roster mix for Canada after not getting invited to the WJC Summer Showcase.
+“Every time we play there (in Moose Jaw), you always got to give a bit extra just to show him what you can do,” Leason said of trying to play his way into the roster mix for Canada after not getting invited to the WJC Summer Showcase.

 That mini-tournament took place in Kamloops over the August long weekend — back when Leason was an unknown commodity to most — but Hunter, McEwen and others took notice of his hot start and named Leason to Team WHL for the annual Canada-Russia Series in November as an audition for selection camp.

 “When the Canada-Russia Series kicked off, I realized I had a chance and that I could push for a spot,” said Leason, who assisted on the winning goal in the first of those two games.
-“I gave it my best and made the most of it to get here.”
+“I gave it my best there and made the most of it to get here.”

 Leason overcame long odds to turn his World Junior dream into a reality, also overcoming a hand injury during selection camp to make an immediate impact against Denmark on Boxing Day.

-“It’s been an awesome experience so far,” Leason said, “and hopefully we can keep it going and keep getting better and better as we go.”
+“It’s been an awesome experience so far,” said the Calgary product, “and hopefully we can keep it going and keep getting better and better as we go.”